Breast Implant Removal or Replacement

 Physical Exam

 Dr. Thomassen will examine you to determine how best to undergo the surgery.
-Key information gathered in exam is your current breast cup, asymmetry, any axillary or breast masses, and the presence of breast ptosis or excess breast droop.
+Key information gathered in the exam includes your current breast cup and asymmetry.
+It also includes palpation of any axillary or breast masses.
+The presence of breast ptosis or excess breast droop is noted as well.

-It may be possible to determine if you will suffer from excess breast ptosis after implant removal and in this case whether you would be a candidate for a mastopexy at the time of removal.
-Sometimes, it may be wise to stage the mastopexy for a later date after removal to ensure you would benefit from this additional procedure.
+It may be possible to determine if you will suffer from excess breast ptosis before implant removal.
+In this situation, you are a likely candidate for a mastopexy.
+This can be more confidently assessed at the time of removal.
+For this reason, some patients choose to stage the mastopexy for a later date after the implant removal.
+This way, you can ensure you would benefit from this additional procedure.

 Choosing the Breast Implants